josephmisiti/awesome-machine-learning/README.md

 <a name="cpp-sequence"></a>
 #### Sequence Analysis
-* [ToPS](https://github.com/ayoshiaki/tops) - This is an objected-oriented framework that facilitates the integration of probabilistic models for sequences over a user defined alphabet. **[Deprecated]**
+* [ToPS](https://github.com/ayoshiaki/tops) - This is an object-oriented framework that facilitates the integration of probabilistic models for sequences over a user defined alphabet. **[Deprecated]**

 <a name="cpp-gestures"></a>
 #### Gesture Detection